ocinpp/hk-covid19-case-chart/README.md

 # Chart on Hong Kong COVID-19 Confirmed Cases

-This tool is to generate the chart on the daily confirmed cases showing the case classifications.
+This tool is to generate the chart on the daily confirmed cases, showing the case classifications.

 ![Sample Chart](sample/daily-count-chart-sample.png)